Budget delayed as Redlands seeks more public safety funding

-The Redlands Fire Department is responding to more emergency calls than ever before, but staffing levels have remained largely unchanged for more than a decade.
+The Redlands Fire Department is responding to more emergency calls than ever before, but staffing levels have remained largely unchanged for more than a two decade.

 For the past several weeks, I’ve been examining how rapid growth, increasing medical calls, and expanding wildfire risk are impacting emergency response in Redlands.
 I rode along with firefighters at Stations 3 and 4, interviewed city officials and firefighters, and reviewed staffing data, response goals and budget plans for future fire stations.